taemon1337/senvoy/README.md

-# Simple Envoy TLS Sidecar
+# Simple Envoy Proxy

-A simple wrapper container around Envoy that eases configuration and delegates to Envoy for a simple TLS sidecar proxy.
+A simple wrapper container around Envoy that eases configuration for traffic routing using the robust Envoy proxy.

 ## Rationale